luizfbalves/nespress/README.md

 ## how to use

-You can start the nesspress with just this:
+You can start the nesspress like this:

 ```typescript
 import Nespress from '@luizfbalves/nespress'